PHL 1000: An Introduction to Logic

 - Your most important homework is doing the tutorials and all associated quizzes and exercises in the Cafe.
 These are ungraded but the exams (60% of your grade) come directly from them.

-- Odd numbered topics (e.g., Topic 1) will have Moodle Postings due by its end.
+- Odd numbered weeks (e.g., Topic 1) will have Moodle Postings due by its end.

 So, Topic 1 is associated with chapter 1, tutorials 1 through 2.
 Do the homework exercises as you read through each tutorial.
 AND a posting is due: you'll need to post one argument "diagram".
 That posting is exercise 1.1c.
 Make sure you post a response to at least on person.